 Turmeric has been an integral part of oriental and Ayurvedic (“whole body”) medicine for centuries.
 More than 6,000 studies conducted on turmeric and its active component, curcumin, reveal that it has vast healing properties.
 Check out this list of 7 amazing health benefits of this spice:

 - Anti-inflammatory – Studies have shown that turmeric effectively reduces inflammation better than ibuprofen and aspirin, without adverse health risks.
 Understanding that inflammation is a precursor for most diseases in the body such as cancer, arthritis, and high cholesterol, makes turmeric the natural choice for reducing inflammation.
 Research supports turmeric’s effectiveness at relieving joint pain and inflammation associated with all types of arthritis.
-In fact, those who suffer from Lyme disease (which has symptoms that mimic arthritis) are often prescribed turmeric for relief.
+In fact, those who suffer from Lyme disease (which has symptoms that mimic arthritis) are often prescribed turmeric and golden milk (recipe below) for relief.

 - Anti-Cancer – Curcumin and turmeric have been shown to fight colon cancer, breast cancer, and leukemia.
 There’s no risk of adverse side effects that drugs often pose.

 - Gut Healer – Taken in supplement form, turmeric supports the healing of stomach issues, bowel disease, and various digestive problems.

 - Improved Brain Function – Inflammation impacts the brain as much as it does the rest of the body.
 Turmeric improves brain function, reduces “brain fog,” and symptoms associated with Alzheimer’s and other neurological diseases.

 - Anti-Depressant – Studies show that turmeric relieves stress, anxiety, and depression, helping us relax, improve mood, and achieve inner balance.
 Diffusing turmeric essential oil can help you unwind and reduce stress.